Hearing God in Conversation, How to Recognize His Voice Everywhere by Samuel Williamson, Kregal Publications, 2016. Available on amazon.

 Preamble to the review: I was gifted with this book, and when I saw what it was about, I immediately felt nervous.
 I’ve been personally exposed to wacky “hearing from God” individuals and movements, which turned me off of the whole thing.
 I even had a 3-part blog series several years ago about hearing from God, critiquing the problems.
 In case you are not familiar with the extremism that can go on in the name of hearing from God, please know there are legitimate concerns.
 And being “against” hearing from God does not mean we can’t get guidance from God – of course we can – but the question is how.

 Review: This book pleasantly surprised me!
 The author believes that we can hear from God in a variety of ways yet maintains a balanced perspective.
 The author openly and clearly warns about the weaknesses and potential dangers of hearing from God.
 This alone gives the book tremendous credibility in my opinion.
 The “hear from God” folks that I have known simply would not acknowledge the weaknesses.
-(They heard from God, and that settled it!)
+(They heard from God, and that settled it!
+After all, how can you argue when the message is from God?)
 Weaknesses like…

-- I also encountered a lot of arrogance – a total lack of humility to consider that maybe, just maybe, the Word they think was from God actually was not – and was instead their own selfish motives or clouded by stress, moods, or emotions.
+- I also encountered a lot of arrogance – a total lack of humility to consider that maybe, just maybe, the Word they think was from God actually was not – and was instead their own selfish motives or clouded by stress and moods.
 The author encourages humility and that it is better to say “I think I heard God say…” or “I might not have this right, but I wonder if God is saying…” (page 90) – Amen!
 The author encourages a healthy self-suspicion.
 “It requires extra self-examination when we hear words from God.” (page 99)

 - I encountered the perspective that God is always speaking and is never silent.
-There was simply no place and no empathy for individuals who go through a time where God seems distant.
+There was simply no place for God seeming distance or not bringing a prophetic word.
 Again, the author counteracts this and even has a chapter on the silence of God.

 Since I just touched on searching the Scripture, the author places much focus on the primacy of the Scripture.
 A chapter is about the Bible, and there are frequent reminders throughout the book that the Scripture must always be the litmus test.
 “The only place we have certainty that the voice we hear is from God is in Scripture.” (page 69) We need to be immersed in the Scripture.
 “Scripture is God’s self-revelation.
 The better we know the truth it reveals, the more adept we become at recognizing imposters.
 The best counterfeits appear to be the genuine article, so the way to spot fakes is to spend lots of time handling the real thing.” (page 83).